 Your skull base is a complex area of the body for surgery because of the many intricate structures.
-At the Neuroscience Institute, we have expertise in both well-established techniques in microneurosurgery, along with less invasive techniques to safely remove tumors and treat vascular problems of the skull base, pituitary fossa (where the pituitary gland resides) and cavernous sinus (a cavity at the base of the brain).
+At the Institute for Neurology and Neurosurgery, we have expertise in both well-established techniques in microneurosurgery, along with less invasive techniques to safely remove tumors and treat vascular problems of the skull base, pituitary fossa (where the pituitary gland resides) and cavernous sinus (a cavity at the base of the brain).

 Our multidisciplinary team includes fellowship-trained skull base neurosurgeons, otolaryngologists, head and neck surgeons, reconstructive surgeons, neuro-oncologists, neuroradiologists, interventional neuroradiologists, radiation oncologists, endocrinologists, anesthesiologists, nurses, nurse practitioners, physician assistants and physical therapists.
 Each member of our team is dedicated to providing high-quality care to patients.